Stress Fracture of the Hip

-During running and other high impact activities, the hip joint absorbs some of the highest forces in the body.
-Repeated high impact activities and overuse can result in a stress fracture of the hip.
+During running and other high-impact activities, the hip joint absorbs some of the greatest forces in the body.
+Repeated high-impact activities and overuse can result in a stress fracture of the hip.
 A stress fracture is a break in the bone that occurs when minor injuries to the bone build up beyond the capacity of the bone to repair itself.
 Stress fractures of the hip are critical to diagnose and treat quickly because without treatment, they can lead to severe damage to the hip joint, even in young athletes.

 How are stress fractures diagnosed?

-Your physician may have concern for a stress fracture based on your symptoms and examination, but imaging is important to verify the diagnosis.
-A stress fracture may be seen on x-ray, but in many cases, x-rays are not detailed enough to pick up the subtle fracture.
+Your physician may suspect a stress fracture based on your symptoms and an examination, but imaging is needed to verify the diagnosis.
+A stress fracture may be seen on x-ray, but in many cases, x-rays are not detailed enough to show subtle fractures.
 If x-rays are normal, an MRI or bone scan is a more accurate way of diagnosing a stress fracture.
-The area where stress fractures of the hip occur is called the femoral neck; this is the connector between the hip joint and the femur (the thigh bone).
+The area where stress fractures of the hip occur is called the femoral neck.
+This is where the hip joint connects to the femur (the thigh bone).

-Another risk factor for stress fracture is poor nutrition and inadequate energy intake to support a patient’s training program, so many patients with stress fractures benefit from analysis of their diet as well as their exercise regimen.
+Another risk factor for stress fractures is poor nutrition and inadequate energy intake to support a patient’s training program, so many patients with stress fractures benefit from analysis of their diet, as well as their exercise regimen.